Random Access to Grammar Compressed Strings: Abstract

 \section{Abstract}

 Grammar based compression, where one replaces a long string by a small context-free grammar that generates the string, is a simple and powerful paradigm that captures many of the popular compression schemes, including the Lempel-Ziv family, Run-Length Encoding, Byte-Pair Encoding, Sequitur, and Re-Pair.
-In this paper, we present a novel grammar representation that allows efficient random access to any character or substring of $S$ without decompressing $S$.
+In this paper, we present a novel grammar representation that allows efficient random access to any character or substring without decompressing the string.

 Let $S$ be a string of length $N$ compressed into a context-free grammar $\mathcal{S}$ of size $n$.
-We present two representations of $\mathcal{S}$ achieving either $O(n)$ construction time and space and $O(\log N \log \log N)$ random access time, or $O(n\cdot \alpha_k(n))$ construction time and space and $O(\log N)$ random access time.
+We present two representations of $\mathcal{S}$ achieving $O(\log N)$ random access time, and either $O(n\cdot \alpha_k(n))$ construction time and space on the pointer machine model, or $O(n)$ construction time and space on the RAM.
 Here, $\alpha_k(n)$ is the inverse of the $k^{th}$ row of Ackermann's function.
-Our representations extend to efficiently support decompression of any substring in $S$.
-Namely, we can decompress any substring of length $m$ in the same complexity as a random access query and additional $O(m)$ time.
-Combining this with fast algorithms for standard uncompressed approximate string matching leads to several efficient algorithms for approximate string matching within grammar compressed strings without decompression.
+Our representations also efficiently support decompression of any substring in $S$: we can decompress any substring of length $m$ in the same complexity as a single random access query and additional $O(m)$ time.
+Combining these results with fast algorithms for uncompressed approximate string matching leads to several efficient algorithms for approximate string matching on grammar-compressed strings without decompression.
 For instance, we can find all approximate occurrences of a pattern $P$ with at most $k$ errors in time $O(n(\min\{|P|k, k^4 + |P|\} + \log N) + \occ)$, where $\occ$ is the number of occurrences of $P$ in $S$.
+Finally, we generalize our results to navigation and other operations on grammar-compressed ordered trees.

 All of the above bounds significantly improve the currently best known results.
-To achieve these bounds, we introduce several new techniques and data structures of independent interest, including a predecessor data structure, a weighted ancestor data structure, and a compact representation of heavy-paths in grammars.
+To achieve these bounds, we introduce several new techniques and data structures of independent interest, including a predecessor data structure, two ``biased" weighted ancestor data structures, and a compact representation of heavy paths in grammars.